 We recommend Chaya B&B for our pick for where to stay in Mexico City’s historic center.
 This chic and stylish boutique hotel is the perfect spot overlooking Alameda Central Park in the historical Mexico City neighborhood.
 The building has a central location and has a beautiful rooftop terrace, patio garden, and a hammock area to rest in.
 The rooms have en-suite bathrooms and suites have even better views and larger living areas.

 Roma & La Condesa

-Roma Norte, Roma Sur, and La Condesa are all right next to each other and easily walkable as well as some of the best spots of where to stay in Mexico City.
-We sort of lump them all together since they are so close together but this is a fun and trendy neighborhood with a hip and young vibe.
+Roma Norte, Roma Sur, and La Condesa are all right next to each other and easily walkable as well as some of the best places to stay in Mexico City.
+We sort of lumped them all together since they are so close together but this is a fun and trendy neighborhood.
 Besides being just a cool place to be it’s also foodie heaven.

 Who It’s For

 This is where to stay in Mexico City if you’re a foodie!
 Also, Roma and La Condesa are great for the younger crowds as there is a hip vibe here.
 This is where we spent most of our time in CDMX and would do it again in a heartbeat.